Back

 Some accommodations are administered differently on digital exams than paper and pencil exams.
 For example, if you’re approved to use a human reader on paper and pencil exams, you may use a screen reader for digital exams.
 Also, some accommodations may not be needed for a digital exam.
 For example, if you’re approved for large print, you can just use the zoom feature.

-The accommodations listed in this table are some examples of accommodations that will be available for 2023-24 test administrations, and students approved for these accommodations can use the AT options as noted.
+The accommodations listed in this table are some examples of accommodations available, and students approved for these accommodations can use the AT options as noted.
 Learn more about accommodations for Digital AP Exams and accommodations for the SAT Suite of Assessments.

 Sample Accommodations with Digital Testing Options